-- Is there any better situation on the marine litter in the Philippines? - Answer by the presenter: "There were significant improvements in the different areas of the Philippines, except in Manila."
+- Is there any better situation on the marine litter in the Philippines? - There was a significant improvement in the different areas except Manila

 The Monitoring and Management of Marine Litter in China

 Dr. Cong Bailin, First Institute of Oceanography, China